Where to Print Documents When You Don’t Have a Printer

 Printing In The UPS Store

 The UPS Store, for example, has more than 5,000 locations across the US, Puerto Rico, and Canada, and most of them offer copy and print services.
 According to their website, The UPS Store offers copies, printouts in black and white or color, single-sided or double-sided printing, multiple page sizes, and even lamination and binding for those that need a nice report or essay.
 UPS also allows you to upload your documents online, and gives you a printing estimate based on your document.

 Printing At FedEx

 FedEx offers services with their FedEx Office stores, formerly known as Kinko’s, which compete directly with The UPS Store.
 There are fewer FedEx Office locations in the world, with FedEx’s website saying there are over 2,000 locations throughout the United States and abroad.
 Nevertheless, if you happen to live near a FedEx Office, they offer similar print and copying services to their close competition, which makes sense considering Kinko’s legacy.
 Documents can be picked up or shipped to your location, though shipping a document adds more cost.

 Uploading documents to FedEx is easy, with support for multiple file types and even the option to upload straight from a cloud document service like Google Drive or Dropbox.
 If there’s one downside to using their service, it’s the price.
 Our test document was pretty small, containing a one-page document in black and white, but it cost nearly 70 cents, a hefty increase over the 15 cents UPS was going to charge us.
-It may vary in your location.
+It may vary depending on your location.
 Call your FedEx Office store for pricing information.
 Still, it’s not too expensive, depending on page count.
 If there’s a FedEx near you but not a UPS, the decision is made for you anyway.